Find Affordable College Courses

 Check out the other education bachelor's degree programs at these schools if you want to attend one of the most popular in Minnesota.

-Our 2023 rankings named University of Minnesota - Twin Cities the most popular school in Minnesota for other education students working on their bachelor’s degree.
-Located in the large city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.
+Our analysis found University of Minnesota - Twin Cities to be the most popular school for other education students who want to pursue a bachelor’s degree in Minnesota.
+Located in the city of Minneapolis, UMN Twin Cities is a public school with a very large student population.

 Women make up 49% of the other education majors at the school.